Document Workflow

 Should I include JSONPath expressions in bug reports?

 Include them when they make the report reproducible.
-A short expression plus extracted output is usually clearer than pasting a large response.
+A short expression, its normalized match paths, and redacted output are usually clearer than pasting a large response.
+Also record which environment and response version produced the result.